JAPANESE COINS & CURRENCY

 the United States.
 Their militaristic influence continued

-however, leading to World War II
+however, leading to World War II.
+This silver 1 Bu was minted

-16mm.
-It was issued from 1837 until 1868.
-It includes an
+from 1837 until 1868.
+It is approximately 24mm x 16mm and includes an

 JP-C16 JAPAN SILVER 1 BU (1837-68)